Kauai County, Hawaii

-Kauai County or Kauaʻi County (Kalana o Kauaʻi), officially known as the County of Kauaʻi, is a county in the U.S. state of Hawaiʻi.
+Kauai County (Kalana o Kauaʻi), officially known as the County of Kauaʻi, is a county in the U.S. state of Hawaii.
 It encompasses the islands of Kauaʻi, Niʻihau, Lehua, and Kaʻula.
 According to the 2020 Census, the population was 73,298.
 The county seat is Līhuʻe.

-The Kapa'a Micropolitan Statistical Area includes all of Kauai County.
+The Kapaʻa Micropolitan Statistical Area includes all of Kauai County.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 1266 sqmi, of which 620 sqmi is land and 646 sqmi (51.0%) is water.
 The Pacific Ocean surrounds the county.